playgameservices/cpp-ios-basic-samples/samples-ios/ButtonClicker/README.md

   on the "Summary" tab, change the Bundle Identifier from `com.example.ButtonClicker` to something appropriate for your Provisioning Profile.
 (It will probably look like `com.<your_company>.ButtonClicker`)
-4. Click the "Info" tab and go down to the bottom where you see "URL Types".
-Expand this and change the "Identifier" and "URL Schemes" from `com.example.ButtonClicker` to whatever you used in Step 1.
-5. Create your own application in the Play Console, as described in our [Developer Documentation](https://developers.google.com/games/services/console/enabling).
+4. Create your own application in the Play Console, as described in our [Developer Documentation](https://developers.google.com/games/services/console/enabling).
 Make sure you follow the "iOS" instructions for creating your client ID and linking your application.